muhammad-rafi/minikube-k8s-devnet/K8s_useful_definitions.md

 ### ReplicaSet
 A ReplicaSet's purpose is to maintain a stable set of replica Pods running at any given time.
 As such, it is often used to guarantee the availability of a specified number of identical Pods.

+### DaemonSet
+A DaemonSet ensures that all (or some) Nodes run a copy of a Pod.
+As nodes are added to the cluster, Pods are added to them.
+As nodes are removed from the cluster, those Pods are garbage collected.
+Deleting a DaemonSet will clean up the Pods it created.

 ### Service
 An abstract way to expose an application running on a set of Pods as a network service.
 With Kubernetes you don't need to modify your application to use an unfamiliar service discovery mechanism.
 Kubernetes gives Pods their own IP addresses and a single DNS name for a set of Pods, and can load-balance across them.